Using Functions

 parameters cannot be wrapped.
 After executing the function the result

-is loaded into the accumulator and can be stored using ST
+is loaded into the accumulator and can be stored using ST.

-cannot be used for this type of call.
+EN and ENO cannot be used for this type of call.

 Calling a function with formal parameter names: